How Will Your Property be Divided?

 The Role of Third Parties

 At the end of the day it’s important to remember that the Vermont Family Court only has power to enforce its decision between the two of you.
 If someone else is not part of the proceeding, like a bank or credit card company, that someone else doesn’t care that the court order says your former spouse must pay for it.
 If your name is on the mortgage, for example, and it doesn’t get paid, the bank can come after you even though the Family Court ordered your former spouse to pay for it.
 If your former spouse doesn’t pay for it, you will have to go back to Family Court to enforce the order.
+If your spouse is awarded the house, and you are still on the mortgage, make sure you get a provision in the order stating that your spouse has to pay off that mortgage within six months or sell the house.

 One final note: once the divorce order is final, the judge usually cannot change the property division part of the order.
 So, unlike other parts of the divorce, you cannot go back to court if the property division seems unfair after the fact!
 You’re stuck with it.